JinmiaoChenLab/GraphST_Tutorials/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-DeepST – A versatile graph contrastive learning framework for spatially informed clustering, integration and deconvolution of spatial transcriptomicsssss
+DeepST – A versatile graph contrastive learning framework for spatially informed clustering, integration and deconvolution of spatial transcrss
 =====================================================================================================================================================

 .. toctree::